xieyuheng/inner/i-like.md

 # About language

-I enjoy the feeling of creating a language,
-Including well designed OOP API.
+I enjoy the feeling of creating a language, including well designed OOP API.